elmernik/photo-judge-app/README.md

    make dev
    ```

 This will start the application.
-Open your browser and navigate to `http://localhost:5173` to see it in action.
+Open your browser and navigate to `http://localhost:5173` to use it.

 ---